-If you are not able to work whilst maintaining a 2 metre distance, you should consider whether the activity should continue and, if so, risk assess it using the hierarchy of controls below and against any sector-specific guidance.
+If you are not able to work whilst maintaining a two-metre distance, you should consider whether the activity should continue and, if so, risk assess it using the hierarchy of controls below and against any sector-specific guidance.
+The results of risk assessments should be shared with the workforce and this poster displayed in the workplace.